2create2/CYZ/README.md

 It is by no means secure.
 It is for example purposes.
 Please edit this if you want to send your own secure message.</i>

+<b>Community & Contact</b>

+Anyone can make proposals, discuss use-cases, and more.
+If you find a bug or or have suggestions, please raise a Github issue.
+You can also contact me at codeyourzero@proton.me

+<b>Contribute</b>

+The development is ongoing, suggestions are welcomed.
+Use pull requests and Community & Contact.
+If you see a bug or have a suggestion, please use the Github Issues tab.

 <b>Credits:</b>

 Special thanks to <b>John Elder</b> from <i>Codemy.com</i> (many hours spent, sometimes